 Angel Island is the San Francisco Bay's "other" island.
-In fact, it's one of several islands in the bay besides the one with the famous prison on it.
+In fact, it's one of several islands in the bay beside the one with the famous prison on it.

 Today, you can go hiking on the island, tour its old military posts, visit the Immigration Station and get some of the best views of San Francisco you'll find anywhere.
 Here's what you can see and how to see it.

 Highlights of Angel Island sights, in order going counterclockwise from the Visitor Center:

 Built by the U. S. Army in 1863, Camp Reynolds is the oldest permanent settlement on Angel Island, and today it's one of the best-preserved groups of Civil War military buildings in the country.